sreeram-jagannath/call-text-annotation-tool/README.md

 ## Pending Tasks

-- [ ] Show the call texts which are not already reviewed by default in the reviewer page
 - [ ] Docstrings for functions
 - [ ] Adding CSS
 - [ ] Close database connection on exiting app
-- [ ] Connect and store data in a database hosted in EC2
+- [ ] Automatically scroll a little bit up when the user clicks the buttons.